-The numbers employed directly by the Festival are relatively small.
-If you want to work in event management, stage management, rigging and staging, sound, lighting, electrics, plumbing, event security, tent contractors and so on, the Festival can not really help you.
-Many, if not all, of these specialists are employed by different event management companies that have established, experienced crew who return year on year – as do most of the organisers running performance fields.
+The numbers employed directly by the Festival are relatively small, and are largely in administrative roles.
+If you’d like to work in event management, stage management, rigging and staging, sound, lighting, electrics, plumbing, event security, tent contractors and so on, the Festival cannot really help you.
+This is because many, if not all, of these specialists are employed by different event management companies that have established, experienced crew who return year on year – as do most of the organisers running area fields.

 www.cashandtrafficmanagement.com employ car parking staff from the Sunday before the Festival until the Monday after the Festival – staff are required to work a minimum of four 12 hour shifts.
 Similarly www.dcsiteservices.com employ staff to assist with running the campervan and caravan fields.
 They also supply checkers at vehicle gates and staff the onsite vehicle chaperone service.